kakatcy/pro-mern-book/README.md

 8. React Context
      - made all other relative components aware of the authentication status, disabled the close,delete and submit buttons.
      - React Context can be used to pass properties across the component hierarchy without making intermediate components aware of it.
+9. CORS with Credentials
+     - made the application to work in the non-proxy mode by relaxing the CORS options and maintained security at the same time.